Rosé, it’s not just for summer anymore! Revisiting an old favorite, the Bonny Doon Vin Gris de Cigare Rosé.

 We farm using sustainable practices, with the belief that this discipline is well suited to restoring vital life-forces to our soil and promoting the farm as a more integral entity.
 Our winemaking practice is exceptionally light-handed, with minimal intervention and manipulation – unplugged or “acoustic”.
 Equally we are committed to greater transparency.
 To this end, we append a list of ingredients used in the production of this wine.

-Made with 24% Rhone white varietals in a style called Vin Gris, today’s wine is not technically a true rosé wine which is made exclusively from red grapes.
-Regardless this bottle has been one of my very favorite pink wines since we reviewed the 2010 vintage five years ago and as I said then (and it still holds up today) — whatever style it is, it’s fantastic.
+Made with a healthy dose Rhone white varietals in a style called Vin Gris, today’s wine is not technically a true rosé wine which is made exclusively from red grapes.
+Regardless this bottle has been one of my very favorite pink wines since we reviewed the 2010 vintage many years ago and as I said then (and it still holds up today) — whatever style it is, it’s fantastic.

 This is an extremely drinkable wine that is so crisp and fresh that you could almost guzzle it on a hot day.
-Not only that but it will also pair with a wide variety of foods.
+Not only that but it will also pair with a wide variety of foods, making for year-round enjoyment.
 I could say more but words don’t do this wine justice, do yourself a favor and go buy a bunch today!
 And for a really interesting twist check out the bubbly version that comes in a can.

 See a listing of local retailers selling the Bonny Doon Vin Gris de Cigare Rosé here.